2m/2m.github.io/blog/2024-07-17-smarter-gas-meter/index.md

 Full ESPHome [configuration for the sensor can be found here][esphome-config].
 It also includes a snippet that shows the value of the `sensor.duju_skaitliukas` Home Assistant sensor on the [OLED screen of the ESP32 device][t-display].

+For comments and any questions feel free to reach out on [Mastodon][mastodon].

 [reed]:             https://community.home-assistant.io/t/gas-meter-from-xiaomi-aqara-door-sensor-zigbee/348032/126
 [photo]:            https://simplyexplained.com/blog/tracking-gas-usage-with-esphome-home-assistant-and-tcrt5000/
 [sensors]:          https://play.google.com/store/apps/details?id=com.chrystianvieyra.physicstoolboxsuite